 You may also find our Guide to Getting A Good Night’s Sleep of interest.

-If you find this kind of People’s Pharmacy Health Alert worthwhile, you may want to let those you care about know that they can sign up for The People’s Pharmacy electronic newsletters and health alerts.
+If you find this kind of People’s Pharmacy Health story worthwhile, you may want to let those you care about know that they can sign up for The People’s Pharmacy electronic newsletters and health alerts.
 Staying informed on breaking health news stories is the best way to protect yourself and those you care about.